DavesCodeMusings/raspberry-cobbler/docs/phase4.md

 >  Notice how the root file system was remounted read-only for us.
 This is a default setting of BusyBox when no _/etc/inittab_ file is found.
 It's fine for now, but should not be relied upon.

+## Next steps
+The system is bare bones, but usable.
+It would be better with network connectivity though.
+That's what we'll be working on in the next phase.

+___
 Reference: https://github.com/brgl/busybox/blob/master/examples/inittab